norman/ambry/README.md

 expose a powerful, ORM-like query interface to Ruby's Hash, and allows you to persist your model data in a file.

-Prequel keeps your entire dataset in memory.
+Prequel loads your dataset from the file and keeps it in memory.
 It's not a "NoSQL", it's a "NoDB".
+There's not only no schema or migrations to set up, there's also no server or anything else to install since its only dependencies are Ruby's standard library.
+It was inspired in part by [Rubinius's](http://rubini.us/) short but meaningful tagline "Use Ruby."
-There's not only no schema or migrations to set up, there also no server or anything else to install since its only dependencies are Ruby's standard library.

 But just a word of warning - don't even dare think about using it for more than a couple megabytes of data.
-For that you need a real database, like Postgres, MySQL, Redis, Mongo, etc.
+For that you need a real database of some sort, like Postgres, MySQL, Redis, Mongo, etc.

 ## A Brief Example